 It's about adventure!
 Life, Scouting, Family, writing what else is there?

 Just a little about me.
-I've been married for 27 years and currently live in Southern California, but I grew up in New Hampshire.
+I've been married for 30 years in NOV this year!! and currently live in Southern California, but I grew up in New Hampshire.

 I work as a 911 dispatcher for LAPD.
 I enjoy my job a lot.

 I love to write, but since I've been so involved with the Boy Scouts program since 2015 (now Scouts BSA since girls were invited to come on board) I haven't written much.
 I hope to get back to more writing soon, as I'm scaling back my BSA commitment.
 Update on this: I was able to get out 2 stories that were previously published.
 The update/publishing is going slow.

 I like to get out in nature, take walks around Castaic Lake, drink coffee and watch football.

 GEMINI: Gemini, the sign of the Twins, is dual-natured, elusive, complex and contradictory.
 On the one hand it produces the virtue of versatility, and on the other the vices of two-facedness and flightiness.
 The sign is linked with Mercury, the planet of childhood and youth, and its subjects tend to have the graces and faults of the young.
 When they are good, they are very attractive; when they are bad they are more the worse for being the charmers they are.
 Like children they are lively, and happy, if circumstances are right for them, or egocentric, imaginative and restless.